Green Day releases ‘Nimrod’ shirt with Trump mugshot to raise money for Maui

-TAMPA, Fla.
-(WFLA) — Four-time Grammy-winning rock band Green Day has released a limited edition “Nimrod” shirt with the mugshot of former president Donald Trump to raise money for those impacted by the Maui wildfires.
+(WFLA) — Four-time Grammy-winning rock band Green Day has released a limited edition “Nimrod” shirt with the mugshot of former Pres.
+Donald Trump to raise money for those impacted by the Maui wildfires.

 The band posted the shirt on Instagram, which features the Trump mugshot with a yellow “nimrod.” sticker over his face, in the same style as the album cover of the band’s 1997 album of the same name.